hanggrian/IIT-CS430/assignments/hw3.md

 ## Problem 4

 > $x$ is an integer.
 All nodes in a BST $T$ are primes.
-Design an algorithm to check $x$’s primality.
+Design an algorithm to check $x$'s primality.
 If $x$ is a prime and its key exists in the BTS already, return $1$; if $x$ is a prime but its key does not exist in the BTS, insert it into the BST; if $x$ is not a prime, return $0$.